147th Air Refueling Squadron: Aeromedical airlift

 On 1 February 1961, the 147th expanded to a group level, and the 171st Air Transport Group was established.
 The 147th was transferred from the 112th Fighter-Interceptor Group to become the 171st's flying squadron.
-Other squadrons assigned into the group were the 171st Material Squadron, 171st Air Base Squadron and the 171st USAF Dispensary.
+Other elements assigned into the group were the 171st Material Squadron, 171st Support Squadron and the 171st USAF Dispensary.
 The 147th Aeromedical Transport Squadron converted to twin engine Fairchild C-119J Flying Boxcar aircraft and began training for its new mission of aeromedical evacuation.
 After two years with the C-119J, the 147th converted to the Lockheed C-121G Super Constellation.
-With the Super Constellation the primary mission of the 147th was military airlift, with a secondary mission of aeromedical evacuation.
+With the Super Constellation the primary mission of the 147th was airlift, with a secondary mission of aeromedical evacuation.

-In 1968, the unit was redesignated the 147th Aeromedical Airlift Squadron, one of the first of its kind in the Air National Guard (ANG).
+In 1968, the unit was redesignated the 147th Aeromedical Airlift Squadron, one of the first of its kind in the Air National Guard.
 Later that year, the 171st was called to active duty to augment the airlift capability of the 375th Aeromedical Airlift Wing at Scott Air Force Base, Illinois.
 At Scott the squadron flew Convair C-131 Samaritan aircraft.
 Its mission was to move patients from rough combat airfield casualty staging bases and military installations in South Vietnam to destination treatment hospitals.
 The Group flew 35% of these missions, flying 510 sorties and airlifting 11,947 patients.
 The unit was finally released from active duty in December 1968 and returned to Pennsylvania control.